Free-GPGMail/Free-GPGMail/ReadMe.md

 Build Instructions
 ------------------

-Note: If you want to use pre-compiled mailbundles, download the latest [release](../../releases/).
+Note: If you want to use pre-compiled, signed, and notarized mailbundles, you can download a mailbundle from the [release page](../../releases/).

 This build uses Xcode.
 Command line build tools must be installed.